 Frequently Asked Questions

-How much funding is being awarded in 2018?
+How much funding is being awarded?
 Does it all go to one applicant?
-The total available amount of funding is $10,000.
+The total available amount of funding for 2019-20 is $10,000.
 Multiple grants of varying amounts will be awarded based on strength of application and appropriateness of budget estimate and justification.
 Applicants are encouraged to apply for and justify only the amount needed to successfully complete their proposed project.

 Who can apply?
 Do I need to be associated with a non-profit organization?
 Licensed therapists, PT/PTA students, and faculty affiliated with a rehab medicine profession (ie PT, OT, SLP, etc) are encouraged to apply.
 The organization applying for the grant must have a non-profit status or be partnering with a non-profit organization that will serve as a fiduciary agent.
 Additionally, the efforts must be geared towards a clinic in the United States.